2022AC12SDD/1_1_Control_Structures/README.md

 # Aurora_SDD 1.1.Control Structures

-In github create a simple kanban style project for this repo
+In github create a simple kanban style project for this repo (this may have come across with the template)

 For each of the sub-programs (functions) in helpers.py
 - create an issue describing the task (use the docstring of the function as a guide)